• Skip to primary navigation

 More recent studies have found that blue light exposure at night suppresses levels of melatonin.
 Melatonin is a hormone secreted by the Pineal gland in your brain, and it is responsible for making us fall asleep.
 It is a hormone that is essential in establishing healthy sleep-wake cycles and is affected by exposure to light.

 Studies have found that nighttime light exposure is a big reason behind the general lack of sleep that plagues so many people.
-Even very dim light can throw off your circadian rhythm, and a smartphone, computer, or TV screen are anything but very dim.
+Even very dim light can throw off your circadian rhythm, and a smartphone, computer, or TV screen is anything but very dim.

 Blue Light and Eye Damage